Sam Rivers

 May 1965 / Blue Note Connoisseur

 With Freddie Hubbard, Herbie Hancock, Ron Carter, and Joe Chambers, each on top of their game.
-Rivers’ four compositions are in a gray area between post-bop and more open forms, thus the perfect cast to bring these ideas alive and have them sit, in hindsight, as one of the touchstones of ‘60s jazz.
-Rivers often gets the “avant-garde” tag, but I hear a lot of structural concern in his writing and playing of this time, as opposed to the unchecked expressionism of more notorious free players.
+Rivers’ four compositions negotiate a gray area between post-bop and more open forms, thus the perfect cast to bring these ideas alive and have them sit, in hindsight, as one of the touchstones of ‘60s jazz.
+I hear a lot of structural concern in Rivers’ writing and playing of this time, as opposed to the unchecked expressionism of more notorious free players.
 Rivers reaches for certain extremes, yet he does so from an earthbound stance.
 Maybe that’s why it takes a few listens to fully latch onto this album.
 Kind of like Miles’ quintet albums to come, the advanced content resonates more with every pass.

 What makes Contours stick in the mind (mine, at least) isn’t necessarily the themes, good as they are, but rather the flashpoints of serendipitous interplay that occur during the improvisations.
-Hancock’s creativity at the piano is outstanding, as is Chambers’ drumming.
+Hancock is outstanding at the piano, as is Chambers at the drums.
 The leader plays wonderfully, too.
 Highly recommended.

 Back to Artists